Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Basic notions

-We define the \define{cost of a column addition} of the form $M_i\leftarrow M_i+M_j$ as $\fillup M_j$, i.e., the number of non-zero entries in the matrix that is added to $M_i$.
+We define the \define{cost of a column addition} of the form $M_i\leftarrow M_i+M_j$ as $\fillin M_j$, i.e., the number of non-zero entries in the column that is added to $M_i$.
 The \define{cost of a matrix reduction} for a matrix $M$ is then the added cost of all column additions performed during the reduction, and it is denoted by $cost(M)$.
-The \define{fill-up} of a reduced matrix $M'$ is $\fillup M'$, the number of non-zero entries of $M'$.
-We can relate the cost of reducing a matrix $M$ to the fill-up of the reduced matrix as follows. \begin{lemma} For a matrix $M$ with $\column$ columns, let $M'$ denote its reduced matrix.
+The \define{fill-in} of a reduced matrix $M'$ is $\fillin M'$, the number of non-zero entries of $M'$.
+We can relate the cost of reducing a matrix $M$ to the fill-in of the reduced matrix as follows. \begin{lemma} For a matrix $M$ with $\column$ columns, let $M'$ denote its reduced matrix.
 Then

 \end{lemma} \begin{proof} Let $M'_{\leq i}$ denote the matrix formed by the first $i$ columns of $M'$.
 Then, after the matrix reduction algorithm has traversed the first $i$ columns, the partially reduced matrix agrees with $M'$ on the first $i$ columns.
-In order to reduce column $i+1$, the algorithm adds some subset of columns of $M'_{\leq i}$ to $M_{i+1}$, and each column at most once.
-Hence, the cost of reducing column $M_{i+1}$ is bounded by $\fillup M'_{\leq i}$.
-Hence, we can bound
+In order to reduce column $i+1$, the algorithm adds some subset of columns of $M'_{\leq i}$ to $M_{i+1}$, each column at most once.
+Hence, the cost of reducing column $M_{i+1}$ is bounded by $\fillin M'_{\leq i}$.
+We can therefore bound

 \end{proof}